 5) Prioritize your movement before going to family gatherings as well as your normal meals.

 When we have family gatherings it can be a normal habit to fast all day to “save room” for all of the delicious foods we know our family will be providing.
 Although we will admit we have been guilty of this too, it truly never leaves us feeling our best and can land us in the dreaded food coma on the couch.
-What we see often times is this leads individuals to food punishments like avoiding food or excessively training to try and balance out the excessive calories they believe were consumed during the family get together.
+What we see often times is this leads individuals to food punishments like avoiding food or excessively training to try and balance out the excessive calories they believe were consumed during the family gathering.
 In most cases more calories more than likely weren’t consumed and the fluctuations we see on the scale are 9/10 due to water weight.

 We recommend trying this instead.
-Prioritize your normal meals in a day.
+Prioritize your normal healthy meals in a day.
 Have breakfast and lunch as normal and substitute your dinner for what you will be having while with your family.
 Building a healthy plate with protein, carbs, healthy fats, and colors.
 Staying the course of our portion sizing.
 If you are doing a family brunch, substitute appropriately.
-This keeps the normal eating schedule in line and will help you better portion at your family gathering naturally.
+This keeps the normal eating schedule in line and will help you stay healthy and better portion at your family gathering naturally.
 We recommend for movement, prioritizing your training or daily walking as normal if applicable or doing it first thing in the morning so you can enjoy the rest of your day without guilt for skipping movement.

-Just jump back into your normal routine as soon as possible, be it that afternoon or the next day.
+Just jump back into your normal healthy routine as soon as possible, be it that afternoon or the next day.
 Pulling our food or training in excess will not benefit your weight loss or muscle building goals.
 Your body is smart and resilient.
 Give it a few days and you’ll start to see it balance out!